Cata1406/Taller2-CDA/README.md

   pip install -r requirements.txt
 ```

 Then download the the model weights from [download weights](https://drive.google.com/drive/u/0/folders/1J61ddPIgYOKxMXutxe02b4-Xto_1mtrt) and you are ready to go!
-You can now run [Main findings doc](https://github.com/Cata1406/Taller2-CDA/blob/main/preprocessing.ipynb)
+You can now run [Notebook file](https://github.com/Cata1406/Taller2-CDA/blob/main/preprocessing.ipynb)

 ## Documentation